 and maintaining appropriate security measures for the data within their jurisdiction.

-Administrative Data Owners make decisions regarding controls, access privileges
+Administrative Data Stewards make decisions regarding controls, access privileges

 of users and determining the appropriate level of access (view, update,